Entertainment Magazine: Arizona: Tucson

-Gates Pass is the Gateway to Tucson's sunsets
+Gates Pass– Gateway to Tucson's Sunset

-Gates Pass is a well know sunset viewing site (and date spot).
-Gates Pass is one of the best vantage points to watch the sun drop out of sight in the Tucson area.
+West of Tucson, along Speedway in the Tucson Mountains, is the popular sightseeing area of Gates Pass.
+Well known as the best sunset viewing site (and date spot), Gates Pass is one of the best vantage points to watch the sun drop out of sight in the Tucson area.

 Scenic drive from Tucson

 As a public stop off point to climb the mountains and view the scene over the valley, Gates Pass is the bridge between Tucson and the Saguaro National Park.
-From there, Kinney Road winds around the Tucson mountains.
+From there, Kinney Road winds around the Tucson Mountains.

 History of Gates Pass